hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== =========================== ==================================================================
-id                    string                      Identifier of the address name                  string                      Name of the address coord                 :ref:`coord`                Coordinates of the address house_number          int                         House number of the address adminstrative_regions array of :ref:`admin`       Administrative regions of the address in which is the stop area
+id                    string                      Identifier of the address name                  string                      Name of the address coord                 `coord`_                    Coordinates of the address house_number          int                         House number of the address adminstrative_regions array of `admin`_           Administrative regions of the address in which is the stop area
 ===================== =========================== ==================================================================

 .. _admin: